France-ioi/taskgrader/README.md

 The tool `genJson`, automatically called when using `taskstarter.py test`, prepares the task by writing its parameters into a `defaultParams.json` file.
 It contains all the required information to evaluate solutions against the task, and can be used by evaluation platforms directly to reference the task.
 The tool `stdGrade` will use this file to quickly evaluate solutions.

-### Complex task writing
+## More complex task writing

-More complex tasks can be written for usage with the taskgrader, but this section and the `taskstarter` tool are meant for simple tasks.
-More complex options are available in the taskgrader, read the rest of this documentation for more information.
+More complex tasks can be written for usage with the taskgrader.
+The `taskstarter` tool is meant for simple tasks, you need to edit files manually for these examples.
+Here is an example, but read the rest of this documentation for more information.

+### Example 5: solution skeleton

+Sometimes, the "solution" to be evaluated is not the file to be executed, but a library or a test file.

+In this example, we have `runner.py` calling the function `min3nombres` from the user-sent python file.
+The "solution" is hence a library, and the actual script executed is `runner.py` using this library.

+In order to be able to evaluation solutions against this task, we add, in `taskSettings.json`, the key `overrideParams/defaultSkeleton`.
+This key will get copied directly to `defaultParams.json`, where it will indicate the skeleton of what needs to be executed by the taskgrader.

+In this key, we indicate what needs to be executed, and the values `'%solname', '%solpath', '%sollang', '%soldeps'` will be replaced with the solution's name, path, language and dependencies.
+In this example task, `runner.py` is defined as the main program to execute, and our solution is passed as dependency of this program, and automatically named `solution.py` to be then imported by `runner.py`.

+You can test the task by running, from the task folder:

+* `taskstarter.py testsol tests/gen/sol-ok-py.py` for a good solution
+* `taskstarter.py testsol tests/gen/sol-bad-py.py` for a bad solution

+The testing tool `stdGrade` will automatically understand how to evaluate these solutions.

+*This example can be found in the `examples/task5` folder.*

 ## How does it work?

-Here's a description of the evaluation process, managed by the function `evaluation(evaluationParams)`.
+Here's a description of the evaluation process that taskgrader does, managed by the function `evaluation(evaluationParams)`.

 * `evaluationParams` is the input JSON
 * A build folder is created for the evaluation